Quirinus: Depiction and worship

 In earlier Roman art, Quirinus was portrayed as a bearded man with religious and military clothing.
-However, he was almost never depicted in later Roman art.
+However, he was almost never depicted in later Roman art due to the process of hellenisation.
 His main festival was the Quirinalia, held on February 17.

 The priest of Quirinus, the Flamen Quirinalis, was one of the three patrician flamines maiores ("major flamens") who had precedence over the Pontifex Maximus.

 History

 Quirinus most likely was originally a Sabine war god.
-The Sabines had a settlement near the eventual site of Rome, and erected an altar to Quirinus on the Collis Quirinalis Quirinal Hill, one of the Seven hills of Rome.
+The Sabines had a settlement near the eventual site of Rome, and erected an altar to Quirinus on the Collis Quirinalis, Quirinal Hill, one of the Seven hills of Rome.
 When the Romans settled in the area, the cult of Quirinus became part of their early belief system.
 This occurred before the later influences from classical Greek culture.

 Deified Romulus

-In Plutarch's Life of Romulus, he writes that shortly after Rome's founder had disappeared under what some considered suspicious circumstances, a Roman noble named Proculus Julius reported that Romulus had come to him while he was travelling.
-He claimed that the king had instructed him to tell his countrymen that he, Romulus was Quirinus.
+By the time of the poet Ennius in the 2nd century, Quirinus was considered the deified legendary first king, Romulus.

-By the end of the 1st century BCE, Quirinus would be considered to be the deified legendary king.
+In his Life of Romulus, Plutarch wrote that, shortly after Rome's founder had disappeared under what some considered suspicious circumstances, a Roman noble named Proculus Julius reported that Romulus had come to him while he was travelling.
+He claimed that Romulus had instructed him to tell his countrymen that he, Romulus, was Quirinus.
+This story also likely dates to before the 1st century BC.

 Brelich's argument for split deification

 Historian Angelo Brelich argued that Quirinus and Romulus were originally the same divine entity which was split into a founder hero and a god when Roman religion became demythicised.
 To support this, he points to the association of both Romulus and Quirinus with the grain spelt, through the Fornacalia or Stultorum Feriae, according to Ovid's Fasti.

-The last day of the festival is called the Quirinalia and corresponds with the traditional day of Romulus' death.
+The last day of the festival is called the Quirinalia and corresponds with the traditional day of Romulus's death.
 On that day, the Romans would toast spelt as an offering to the goddess Fornax.
-In one version of the legend of Romulus' death cited by Plutarch, he was killed and cut into pieces by the nobles and each of them took a part of his body home and buried it on their land.
+In one version of the legend of Romulus's death cited by Plutarch, he was killed and cut into pieces by the nobles and each of them took a part of his body home and buried it on their land.

 Brelich claimed this pattern – a festival involving a staple crop, a god, and a tale of a slain founding hero whose body parts are buried in the soil – is a recognized mytheme that arises when such a split takes place in a culture's mythology (see Dema deity archetype).
 The possible presence of the Flamen Quirinalis at the festival of Acca Larentia would corroborate this thesis, given the fact that Romulus is a stepson of hers, and one of the original twelve arval brethren (Fratres Arvales).